OHA reports 1 new COVID death, 232 cases statewide

-Oregon Health Authority reported 232 new confirmed and presumptive cases of COVID-19, bringing the state total to 207,558.
+The OHA reported 232 new confirmed and presumptive cases of COVID-19, bringing the state total to 207,787.

 Vaccinations in Oregon